Platform

 What is the CALQ — Promotion and awareness-raising?

-The CALQ — Promotion and Awareness-Raising grant offers up to $10,000 to support organizations in the dissemination and promotion of literature and storytelling in Quebec.
-Eligible activities include conferences, round tables, public readings, literary events, workshops, and animation or residency activities aimed at increasing public awareness and engagement.
+The CALQ’s Promotion and Awareness-Raising support offers up to $10,000 to help organizations promote literature and storytelling in Quebec and across Canada.
+It funds activities such as conferences, round tables, workshops, public readings, literary meetings, reading animation, and residencies.

 How much funding can be received?